SANTO DOMINGO DE LA CALZADA – BELORADO

 After we slept in a full dormitory – we must have been at least 30 pilgrims in one dorm – we once again got up early.
 Some pilgrims were sleeping in the communal area on couches – due to too much snoring in the dorm (Berto might be one of the guilty snorers 😉).

 When we left the albergue, the sun has not even risen behind the mountains and it was bitterly cold … there was frost on the grass next to the road which forced us into our warm clothes – gloves, jackets and buffs.
 We were expecting a day without any rain and we just needed to hang on for a bit before the sun rises to warm us up.

 Early morning frost on the grass – just 1°C and the only way to warm up, is to keep walking.
 At last, the sun appears with a promise of some warmth

 It seemed that a lot of walking would be done close (or next to) the main road today.
 We would therefore need to look out for traffic and concentrate a bit more on the yellow arrows.

 Green fields after we walked through Granon

 It was still early morning when we walked through the smaller villages and we only saw a couple of pilgrims along the way.

-Quiet streets in Redecilla del Camino (a population of only 150 + one pilgrim in front of us)
+Quiet streets in Redecilla del Camino (a population of only 150 … + 1 pilgrim in front of us)

-In Castildelgado we saw Conchi and Pili and had some fun posing for photo’s and catching up on their walk.
+In Castildelgado, we saw Conchi and Pili and had some fun posing for photos and to catch up on their walk.
 They even started walking before us this morning and said they struggled to sleep in the noisy albergue last night.
-Because we started so early this morning, it means we will be in Belorado (where we will stay for the night), long before lunch.
+Because we started so early this morning, we should arrive even before lunch in Belorado (where we will stay for the night).